 Notifying guests of the postponement with a phone call or email is fine, but sending a card is a nice touch.
 Sending out cards to your guest list in one large batch will streamline your process and make sure you don't forget about anyone.

-When to send change the date cards
+When should we send change the date cards?

 Should we announce the new wedding date?